pankajmishra000/Python/improving_unsupervised_defect_segmentation/ReadMe.md

+# Improving_Unsupervised_Defect_Segmentation

-This is Pytorch implementation of the paper "Improving Unsupervised Defect Segmentation by Applying Structural Similarity to Autoencoders". https://arxiv.org/abs/1807.02011
+This is *Pytorch* implementation of the paper "Improving Unsupervised Defect Segmentation by Applying Structural Similarity to Autoencoders". https://arxiv.org/abs/1807.02011

 I used this for a comparative analysis with my novel approach to anomaly detection That's is amazing method for unsupervised defect segmentation using AutoEncoder with SSIM.

-#1.
-Usage
+# 1. Usage
 0. Install Library
 Pytorch >= 1.0
 scikit-learn